 Floating above the warm tropical waters of the western Indian Ocean, Zanzibar islands boast some of the world’s best beaches.

 Surrounded by gorgeous and well-preserved and protected coral reefs, there is a chain of atolls or islands formed of coral.
 In other words, a breathtaking view from your drone camera is pretty much guaranteed.
-It’s perfect between July and September (see: best time to visit Zanzibar).
+The best time to visit Zanzibar and its pristine beaches is between July and September.

 There are so many remote and popular beaches here, that it’s very difficult to choose the absolute best.
 Here are some of our favourite beaches in Zanzibar.